HomeSMEs, directors & shareholdersShareholder disputes

 Our team regularly resolves deadlock situations for clients, normally by negotiation and mediation, but if required, more formal court intervention or litigation.

-Just & equitable winding up
+Just & equitable winding-up petitions

-Business exit & share sales
+Business exit, share sales and valuation disputes

-Company Insolvency problems
+Company insolvency problems

 Legal costs and funding your shareholder claim